Star formation and molecular gas properties of post-starburst galaxies: Samples from the literature

-We also collected the stellar masses and Dn4000\AA-based SFRs reported in the MPA-JHU catalog for these sources. \citet{french18} applied their age-dating technique to the objects of \citet{french15}, \citet{rowlands15}, and \citet{alatalo16b}.
+We also collected the stellar masses and Dn4000\AA-based SFRs reported in the MPA-JHU catalogue for these sources. \citet{french18} applied their age-dating technique to the sources of \citet{french15}, \citet{rowlands15}, and \citet{alatalo16b}.
 We used the best-fitting SFH parameters presented there.
-We applied the age-dating technique to the objects of \citet{yesuf17}, and list the best-fitting SFH parameters in table \ref{table:ages_yesuf} in the appendix.
+We applied the age-dating technique to the sources of \citet{yesuf17}, and list the best-fitting SFH parameters in Table \ref{table:ages_yesuf} in the appendix.
+Most of the sources in the different samples have emission line ratios above the theoretical `maximum starburst' line by \citet{kewley01}, placing them in the LINER or Seyfert regions in standard line diagnostic diagrams \citep{baldwin81, veilleux87}.
+For such sources, most of the H$\alpha$ emission is not associated with star formation (e.g., \citealt{wild10}).
+As a result, we cannot use the H$\alpha$ luminosity to estimate the SFR.